 MRI information packet.

-According to CareerOneStop job statistics, Texas salaries are:
+According to CareerOneStop job statistics, salaries in the Dallas metropolitan area are:

 Statistics are included only as guidelines and will vary with fluctuations in the economy and job market.
 More specific local hiring and salary information can be found at